Stage Manager Headlines New MacOS Features

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

 MacOS Ventura, Apple's next operating system for Macs, is coming soon, Apple said at its Worldwide Developer Conference Monday.
-Ventura is the successor to MacOS Monterey, and brings a host of new features alongside upgrades to classic features like Spotlight and Safari.
+Ventura is the successor to MacOS Monterey, and will bring a host of new features alongside upgrades to classic features like Spotlight and Safari.

-Ventura adds a new feature called Stage Manager, which helps you rearrange and group your open windows.
-Enable the feature from Control Center and you'll center your screen on one window, with other windows in smaller, thumbnail-like view on the side.
+Ventura adds a new feature called Stage Manager that helps you rearrange and group your open windows.
+Enabling the feature from Control Center will center your screen on one window, with other windows in a smaller thumbnail view on the side.
 Have multiple windows related to one project?
 You can group them together in Stage Manager, making it easier to jump around to what you need.

 Ventura also brings updates to other apps and features.
 Upgrades to Spotlight will let you search the internet for images and also search within images.
-In Mail, you'll be able to undo and schedule sent messages, and Apple touted "more accurate and complete results" in Mail's search function when it announced the new operating system.
+In Mail, you'll be able to undo and schedule sent messages, and Apple touted "more accurate and complete results" in Mail's search function.
 On Safari, you'll be able to share tab groups and create Passkeys -- unique login credentials for each individual site that requires a login.

 Plus, MacOS Ventura features Metal 3, an upgrade to the software that powers gaming on MacOS devices.
 These upgrades will allow the MacBook Air to run games at 1080p resolution, and Mac Studio devices will be able to play in up to 4K.

-MacOS Ventura will enter a public beta in July, and will be released to everyone in the fall.
+MacOS Ventura will enter public beta in July, and Apple plans to release it in the fall.

 CNET's Ian Sherr contributed to this report.